blaenk/site/input/notes/algorithms.markdown

 This is the classical data structure consisting of a binary tree where each node has two children.
 The sub-tree to the left of each node consists of elements smaller than the node and the sub-tree to the right of each node consists of elements greater than the node.

 The performance of BSTs greatly depends on the shape of the tree, which is a result of the distribution and order of the elements that are input.

+The rank operation counts how many keys are less than or equal to the given value.

+The predecessor of any node can be obtained easily if it has a left child, in which case the predecessor of the node is the maximum of the subtree rooted at the left child.
+If there is no left child, the predecessor is the first ancestor larger than the node (in other words, the first parent found for which the child is the right child).
+The successor can be found similarly, flipping left⟷right and maximum⟷minimum.

 ### BST Traversal